Giant magnetic in-plane anisotropy and competing instabilities in Na3Co2SbO6: Magnetic neutron diffraction

 Taken together, the results show that at very low $T$ and in external in-plane fields, \ch{Na_3Co_2SbO_6} sequentially goes through magnetic states characterized by the M-point, the ``$\frac{2}{3}$M''-point, and eventually the zone-center $\mathrm{\Gamma}$-point, forming an evolution along the $\mathrm{\Gamma}$-M lines [Fig.~\ref{fig1}(b)].
 The direction of the field affects only when, but not whether, the transitions would occur.
-It is therefore tempting to think that the system possesses competing AFM-FM instabilities with wave vectors lined up along $\mathrm{\Gamma}$-M. In Fig.~\ref{fig4}, we use variable-$T$ neutron diffraction (on a twinned sample, in \textit{zero} field) to show that this is indeed the case.
-The most remarkable observation is found at 10 K [Fig.~\ref{fig4}(c)]: we see distinct hexagonal-star-shaped diffuse scattering, which ``flows'' into the long-range magnetic Bragg peaks at the M-points upon further cooling [Fig.~\ref{fig4}(b)].
-The observed star consists of six narrow streaks [in a twin-free sample, the number would likely be four, see Fig.~\ref{fig1}(b)], which precisely cover the $\mathrm{\Gamma}$-M lines.
-The streaks are, in fact, quasi-2D objects (independent of $Q_\perp$) in reciprocal space, which correspond to quasi-1D correlations in real space, and they can be viewed as a 2D counterpart of rod-like diffuse scattering in \ch{Yb_2Ti_2O_7} \cite{RossPRL2009,ThompsonPRL2011}, which has been attributed to coexisting FM and AFM correlations \cite{ScheiePNAS2020,ScheieArxiv2022}.
-Below $T_\mathrm{N}$, the body of the star is depleted, including the FM-like diffuse scattering near $\mathrm{\Gamma}$ [Fig.~\ref{fig4}(a)].
-Such a $T$-evolution, together with the field-evolution at low $T$ (Fig.~\ref{fig3}), signifies a close competition between a variety of AFM and FM instabilities, with or without thermal disorder.
+It is therefore tempting to think that the system possesses competing AFM-FM instabilities with wave vectors lined up along $\mathrm{\Gamma}$-M. In Fig.~\ref{fig5}, we use variable-$T$ neutron diffraction to show that this is indeed the case.
+The experiment was performed on a twinned sample, in \textit{zero} magnetic field.
+The most remarkable observation is found at 10 K [Fig.~\ref{fig5}(c)]: we see distinct hexagonal-star-shaped diffuse scattering, which ``flows'' into the long-range magnetic Bragg peaks at the M-points upon further cooling [Fig.~\ref{fig5}(b)].
+The observed star consists of six narrow streaks which precisely cover the $\mathrm{\Gamma}$-M lines.
+In a twin-free sample, the number of streaks would likely be four [Fig.~\ref{fig1}(b)], which would help explain the giant in-plane magnetic anisotropy, and it warrants further experimental confirmation.
+The streaks are, in fact, quasi-2D objects in reciprocal space with only weak dependence on $Q_\perp$ (Fig.~\ref{figS8} in \cite{SM}).
+They correspond to quasi-1D correlations in real space (Fig.~\ref{fig6}, further discussed below), and can be viewed as a counterpart of rod-like diffuse scattering in \ch{Yb_2Ti_2O_7} \cite{RossPRL2009,ThompsonPRL2011}, which has been attributed to coexisting FM and AFM correlations \cite{ScheiePNAS2020,ScheieArxiv2022}.
+Below $T_\mathrm{N}$, the body of the star is depleted, including the FM-like diffuse scattering near $\mathrm{\Gamma}$ [Fig.~\ref{fig5}(a)].
+Such a temperature-evolution, together with the field-evolution at low $T$ (Fig.~\ref{fig4}), signifies a close competition between a variety of AFM and FM instabilities, with or without thermal disorder.
 Indeed, the M-point AFM order might be energetically favored in zero field by only a small margin.
-We have further found evidence for a weak field-trainable net moment in a twin-free sample (Fig.~\ref{figS7} in \cite{SM}), which supports an incipience of the ferromagnetism.
+We have further found evidence for a weak field-trainable net moment in a twin-free sample (Fig.~\ref{figS9} in \cite{SM}), which supports an incipience of the ferromagnetism.